caleb542/caleb542.github.io/_posts/2014-3-3-Hello-World.md

 title: Markdown Style Guide
 ---

 This is a demo of all styled elements in Jekyll Now.
+How long does this intro get to be?  i wouldn't be surprised if the phrase has to ake the entire p tag.

 [View the markdown used to create this post](https://raw.githubusercontent.com/barryclark/www.jekyllnow.com/gh-pages/_posts/2014-6-19-Markdown-Style-Guide.md).